A2Amir/Search-Algorithms-A-Star-and-Dynamic-Prgramming/README.md

 Let's call this list “open”, to the beginning of any one state on this list is [0,0] the initial state.  just to make sure we never pick the state again we checkmark the state with a  red check.
 I now can test whether this state [0,0]  is my final goal state.
 Obviously it's not.
 I'm not done with planning yet.
 Next I expand this state so take it [0,0] off my open list and look at all the successors of which there are two [1,0] and [0, 1].
 Those two are now expanded (We checked them) and one last thing I maintain for each of these states on the open list is, the number of expansions it took to get there (zero for initial state and one for these two states).
-That (the number of expansions) is called g value and will be the length of the optimal path.
+The number of expansions is called g value and when you are done with the planning, will be the length of the optimal path.

 <p align="right"> <img src="./img/3.jpg" style="right;" alt=" g vakue" width="600" height="400"> </p>